taehyounpark/queryosity/README.md

 - `reader` of the dataset can be varied to be one of a different column name holding the same data type.
 - `constant` can be changed from any value to another.
 - `equation` can be evaluated with another function of the same signature and return type.
-- `definition` can be constructed with another set of arguments.
-  - (instance-access also available per-variation).
+- `definition` can be constructed with another set of arguments (instance-access still available per-variation).

 ```cpp
 // use a different scale factor